 How are you making connections between your English Language Arts instruction and the work happening in social studies?
 Incorporating social studies reading passages into your instruction can help you address learning goals in both subject areas.
 If you are teaching a lesson about the American Revolution you might share a short selection of informational text so students can discuss cause and effect in a reading passage in the context of that moment in history.
 If you are reading a historical fiction novel you can use short reading passages to provide additional information on notable figures or events that pop up during the course of the story.

 Earlier this year I shared some favorite online resources for science reading passages (see the post here).
 There are a handful of great social studies reading passages organized on websites and available in mobile apps.
 Locating just-right resources for your classroom can be a struggle, especially when it comes to reading materials.
 As you begin the search for content to share with your students, you’ll want to check out the range of resources featured on this list.
-Make sure to scroll to the bottom for a special link to reading response tools that students can use in combination with the resources on this list.
+Make sure to scroll to the bottom for a special link.
+It includes reading response tools that students can use in combination with the resources on this list.

-Websites and Apps for Social Studies Reading Passages
+Websites and Apps for Social Studies

 For younger students, News-O-Matic is a go to resource for bringing current events into your classroom.
 If you are studying ancient civilizations, you can point students to passages that spotlight issues in different regions of the world that help students bridge the gap between past and present.